moazbasheer/angular-practice/README.md

 ## - Directives
 ### - Components are directives with a template.
-### - Structure directives are changing the layout of the elements.
+### - Structure directives are changing the layout of the elements like ngIf and ngFor.
-### - Attribute directives are changing the appearance and behaviour of the elements.
+### - Attribute directives are changing the appearance and behaviour of the elements like ngClass and ngStyle.
 ### - ngIf
 - To make an If condition on a div in html, you have to write this syntax.
 - If the condition is true the div will be displayed, otherwise the div won't be displayed.